godruoyi/laravel-tips/README.md

 [actions]: https://github.com/godruoyi/laravel-tips/actions?query=branch%3Amaster

-A small command program for laravel tips written in Rust.
+A small command program for laravel tips written in Rust. this repository is side project for learning Rust, if you are interested in it, enjoy 🐕‍🦺🦧🦥.

+## Principle

+We load the all tips from [LaravelDaily laravel-tips](https://github.com/LaravelDaily/laravel-tips) and store them in a json file, and then we use [bat](https://github.com/sharkdp/bat) to display the tips in the terminal.

 ## Basic Usage